Easy Songs to Sing for Beginners: The Ultimate Starter Guide

 Traditional Songs and Nursery Rhymes

-Don’t sleep on the classics.
-These sweet little tunes are great for working on pitch and building confidence:
+Don’t underestimate these classics.
+These sweet, simple, familiar tunes are great for working on pitch and building confidence.

 • Twinkle Twinkle Little Star